aawalimbe/PromptKit/readme.md

 **Output:** PNG files saved alongside SVG files in each directory.

-### Static Site Browser
+### Interactive Web Interface
 - Open `index.html` in your browser or host via GitHub Pages to browse all dictionaries.
+- **Modern Glass UI Design** with responsive layout
+- **Dynamic Statistics** - Automatically counts codes, departments, and dictionaries
+- **Interactive Code Browser** - View and copy codes with one-click functionality
+- **Mobile Responsive** - Optimized for all screen sizes
+- **Download Options** - SVG diagrams, PNG images, and printable HTML sheets
 - Each section has an `index.html` with:
   - Navigation across sections and subsections
   - One-click copy for `.md` and `.json` dictionary content
+  - Interactive JSON parsing and code display
-  - Download links for `.svg` sheets, plus client-side PNG export
+  - Download links for `.svg` sheets and PNG exports

 ---